 - (1) Any person may obtain a hearing instrument specialist license under the Hearing Instrument Specialists Practice Act by successfully passing a qualifying examination if the applicant: - (a) Is at least twenty-one years of age; and - (b) Has an education equivalent to a four-year course in an accredited high school. - (2) The qualifying examination shall consist of written and practical tests.
+The written exam must be successfully passed before the applicant shall be allowed to sit for the practical exam.
 The examination shall not be conducted in such a manner that college training is required in order to pass.
-Nothing in this examination shall imply that the applicant is required to possess the degree of medical competence normally expected of physicians. - (3) The department shall give examinations approved by the board.
+Nothing in this examination shall imply that the applicant is required to possess the degree of medical competence normally expected of physicians. - (3) The department shall give practical examinations approved by the board.
 A minimum of two examinations shall be offered each calendar year.
 NE.
 Rev. Stat.
 18-1512